skylon07/react-styles/README.md

 ### Async setState()
-React's `setState()` function is very famous.
+React's `setState()` function is very common throughout components.
 However, one of the key things that bothered me is it is not asyncronous!
 If you like to use ES6 `async/await` syntax, then lucky for you React Styles provides a `setState()` patch which returns an awaitable `Promise`!
 All you need to do is run `ReactStyles.useAsyncSetState()` at the beginning of your program, and you are good to go!
 (You can still use the second `callback` argument, in case other code already depends on it).

+Running `useAsyncSetState()` will also change the `forceUpdate()` function in a like manner.

 ## makeStyle() Syntax